volker-raschek/athens-proxy-charts/README.md

 Create a `configmap.yaml` with multiple keys.
 One key describe the content of the `.gitconfig` file and another of `config` of the ssh client.
-All requests git clone comands with the prefix `http://github.com/` will be replaced by `git@github.com:` to use SSH instead of HTTPS.
+All requests Git clone comands with the prefix `http://github.com/` will be replaced by `git@github.com:` to use SSH instead of HTTPS.
 The SSH keys are stored in a separate secret.